What Does a Concert Tour Manager Do?

 The Role of the Concert Tour Manager (CTM)

-A concert tour manager (CTM) is the person who takes care of booking all the accommodation, transport, equipment, and crew involved with the tour.
-The tour manager will then travel with the band on the road, dealing with the day-to-day activities, issues, and challenges.
-The CTM also acts as an accountant; producing budgets, picking up cash for performances, and paying suppliers and other expenses as the tour progresses.
+A concert tour manager (CTM) is the person who takes care of booking and organising the accommodation, transport, equipment, and crew, involved with the tour.
+The tour manager will then travel with the artist on-the-road, dealing with the day-to-day activities, issues, and challenges.
+The concert tour manager also acts as an accountant; producing budgets, picking up cash for performances, and paying suppliers and other expenses as the tour progresses.

 On concert tour tours of large-capacity venues (>10,000 – capacity), the role of a band’s CTM may be split between three or four different people – CTM, production manager, production assistant, and tour accountant (s).

-Artists or their management companies usually employ freelance CTM and pay them from the tour funds.
+The artist employs the CTM on a contract basis and pays them from tour funds.
 CTMs work at a daily or weekly rate.
-The tour usually pays for the CTM’s accommodation, travel, communication costs, and other expenses.
+The tour also usually pays for the CTM’s accommodation, travel, communication costs, and other expenses.

 As a general rule, CTMs do not book or arrange the shows.
 This is the job of the booking agent working with promoters.

 The CTM’s job really begins once the booking agent books the dates.
-Next, the artist’s management will hire someone to run the tour.
-Management might check with the tour manager about the venues and whether they can get to all the cities in time before they confirm the final route.
-In any case, the CTM will work off the list of proposed concert dates – the ‘date sheet’.
+The artist’s management will source and hire a tour manager; at this point they might check with the tour manager about the proposed routing before it is confirmed.
+In any case, the CTM will work off the list of proposed concert dates – the ‘date sheet’ to organise and budget for the tour.

-The CTM’s work then falls into three areas of activity:
+The CTM’s work then falls into four areas of activity1:

 Caution: